iamhanif/phaser-game/README.md

 4. The score is displayed in the top-left corner of the screen.

 5. Collect all stars while avoiding bombs to progress in the game.

+6. If you collide with a bomb, the game will be over.